Simplicial cochain algebras for diffeological spaces

-We conclude this section with a table which summarizes simplicial objects used in this manuscript.
+We conclude this section with a table which summarizes the simplicial objects used in this manuscript.

-The pair of a simplicial set in the first row and a simplicial cochain algebra in the first column gives a DGA.
-These DGA's are quasi-isomorphic to one another.
+The pair of a simplicial set in the first row and a simplicial cochain algebra in the first column gives a cochain algebra.
+These cochain algebras are quasi-isomorphic to one another.
 In fact, the quasi-isomorphisms are induced by the inclusion $S^\infty_\bullet(X) \to S^D_\bullet(X)$, the restrictions $j^* : S^D(X)_\bullet \to S^\infty_\bullet(X)$ and $j^* (A_{DR}^*)_\bullet \to \widetilde{(A_{DR}^*)}_\bullet$.
 More precisely, the results for the pairs in the second row follow from Lemmas \ref{lem:acyclic}, \ref{lem:representable} and the commutativity of the same right square as in the diagram (4.2) in the proof of Proposition \ref{prop:alpha_beta}.
 We have the result for the pair in each column by considering the commutativity of the same right triangle as in (4.2).